-On the 24th of February, 2018, the National Army Museum will unveil a New Zealand War Animal Memorial to commemorate the contribution of animals who have served with the New Zealand Military and their efforts during war and peace.
+On the 24th of February, 2018, the National Army Museum held its unveiling of the New Zealand War Animal Memorial to commemorate the contribution of animals who have served with the New Zealand Military and their efforts during war and peace.

-This is made possible as a result of efforts made by the Australian War Animal Memorial Organisation (AWAMO) and artist Susan Bahary.
+The unveiling was made possible due to the efforts made by the Australian War Animal Memorial Organisation (AWAMO) and artist Susan Bahary.

 Throughout history, both during times of war and times of peace, man has always been accompanied by animals.